 5. Integration Capabilities

-If your workflow involves enriching leads as they come in — through a form submission, a LinkedIn import, or an inbound event — real-time API capabilities matter more than a pretty dashboard.
+Data sitting in a standalone tool creates friction.
+Look for native CRM integrations, API access for custom workflows, and no-code connectors (Zapier, Make, n8n) for teams without developers.
+If your workflow involves enriching leads in real time — through form submissions, LinkedIn imports, or inbound events — API capabilities matter more than a pretty dashboard.

 6. Pricing Model